capocasa/bcscan/README.md

   1. [Download BcScan.dmg](BcScan.dmg?raw=true) and open it
   2. Drag the BcScan app to your Programs folder
-  3. Optionally, the BcScan App to your Dock
+  3. Optionally, place the BcScan App to your Dock

 Usage
 -----